helidon-io/helidon/docs-internal/generic-mapping.md

 This change was merged into master.
 Module: `common/mapper`
 Since: Helidon 1.2.2
-Please consult javadocs for current documentation.
+Please consult javadocs for threadContext documentation.

 Provide an API to map an arbitrary Java type to another arbitrary Java type.